Increase engagement by using some of the platform’s built-in tools to communicate with your students and followers.

 Head to How do I post a discussion in my class or to my followers? for step-by-step instructions on how to post a discussion in your class.

-Using Discussion Announcements With Your Followers
+Using General Discussions Announcements With Your Followers

 Best Practices for Engaging Discussions

-Pose Open-ended Questions to Spark Discussion
+Pose Open-ended Questions

-Check In Regularly to Answer Questions
+Check In Regularly

 Check in every 1-2 days to reply to unanswered student questions with your helpful tips and insights.